Lima Metro, Peru

-The first phase of Line 1 of the Lima Metro is 22km long, including a total of 16 stations, starting from Villa El Salvador to Miguel Grau.
-The whole stretch runs on standard (1,435mm) gauge and 1500V DC power supply, and is extended northwards to stretch to over 34km with an additional ten stations.
+The first phase of Line 1 of the Lima Metro is 22km-long, including a total of 16 stations, starting from Villa El Salvador to Miguel Grau.
+The whole stretch runs on standard (1,435mm) gauge and 1,500V DC power supply, and is extended northwards to stretch to more than 34km with an additional ten stations.

-Lines 2 and 4 will comprise of five stations, 35km of tunnels, two depots and 42 trains.
+Lines 2 and 4 will comprise five stations, 35km of tunnels, two depots and 42 trains.

 The Lima Metro rolling stock

 The first phase of Line 1 was being served by 42 train sets designed by Ansaldo Breda, while Alstom was awarded a $158.6m contract to supply 19 five-car Metropolis train sets for operation on Line 1.
 These trains have low floor, wide doors, extra-wide seats and extra width to ensure free flow of passengers.
 They also allow maximum natural light to enter inside the vehicle and are fitted with information displays.
 The first train set of the order was delivered in late 2012 and became operational in 2013.